Sunday, June 14, 2026

 Copilot Checkout draws on a pre-authorisation model where users configure spending parameters before agent sessions begin.
 UCP uses a JSON-LD message schema and launched with endorsement from several retail technology vendors; Google framed it as complementary to its existing merchant feed infrastructure rather than a replacement.

-Both events occurred in the same week for the first time since Stripe’s Commerce Suite launch and the Linux Foundation AAIF formation in December 34.
+Both events occurred in the same week for the first time since the Stripe Agentic Commerce Suite launch and the Agentic AI Foundation (AAIF) formation in December 34.
 Microsoft’s Copilot Checkout brings a fourth major technology platform — alongside ChatGPT, Amazon Rufus 5, and Perplexity 6 — into the live consumer deployment category.

-UCP’s JSON-LD approach differs from the API-first designs of Visa TAP 7 and Google AP2 8; it targets the retail integration layer rather than the payment network layer.
+UCP’s JSON-LD approach differs from the API-first designs of the Visa Trusted Agent Protocol (TAP) 7 and Google AP2 8; it targets the retail integration layer rather than the payment network layer.
 The first two weeks of 2026 produced two tracked events spanning both Payments and Standards lanes simultaneously.

 Events this issue